-18 As this history reflects, the parties have litigated the case intensively.
-The parties served 19 dozens of document requests, interrogatories, and requests for admission, and produced tens of 20 thousands of documents.
-This Court resolved numerous discovery disputes involving the scope 21 of document production and depositions.
+As this history reflects, the parties have litigated the case intensively.
+The parties served dozens of document requests, interrogatories, and requests for admission, and produced tens of thousands of documents.
+This Court resolved numerous discovery disputes involving the scope of document production and depositions.
 See Dkt.
 Nos.
-144, 248, 255, 266, 274, 341, 350, 362, 22 382, 470, 477, 487, 578, 694.
-Defendants took the depositions of the five named plaintiffs during 23 the week of August 17, 2020.
-Plaintiffs have taken or participated in nine depositions of parties 24 and non-parties to date (plus noting and appearing for two depositions in which a third party 25 failed to appear), as well as taken two expert depositions.
+144, 248, 255, 266, 274, 341, 350, 362, 382, 470, 477, 487, 578, 694.
+Defendants took the depositions of the five named plaintiffs during the week of August 17, 2020, and as noted above, MNS deposed six of Plaintiffs' seven testifying experts.
+Plaintiffs took or participated in nine depositions of parties and non-parties to date (plus noting and appearing for two depositions in which a third party failed to appear), as well as seven expert depositions (two in connection with class certification).

-As Plaintiffs described in their motion for preliminary approval of the first set of
+As Plaintiffs described in their motions for preliminary approval of the first set of settlements (e.g., Dkt.

-LIEFF CABRASER HEIMANN & BERNSTEIN, LLP 250 Hudson Street, 8th Floor New York, NY 10013-1413 Tel.
-212.355.9500 • Fax 212.355.9592 settlements (Dkt.
 393), there were parallel efforts at resolution as the parties litigated the case.
 First, in the spring of 2020, the parties agreed to a brief pause in most discovery activity to engage in a near-global mediation with Hon.
 Edward Infante on June 2, 2020.
 See Declaration of Jason L. Lichtman ("Lichtman Decl.") ¶ 6.
-L&K participated in that mediation, but did not reach a settlement with Plaintiffs at that time and returned to active litigation.
-L&K and Plaintiffs participated in a mediation with Mark LeHocky, of ADR Services, Inc., on February 3, 2021, and another mediation with Mr. LeHocky on May 5, 2021.
-Id. ¶ 7.
-After returning to discovery, including fully litigating class certification, the parties again mediated, this time with Robert Meyer of JAMS, on June 9, 2022.
-Id.
-Counsel continued to hold settlement discussions after that mediation, and kept Mr. Meyer involved and informed in those discussions.
-Mr. Meyer ultimately made a mediator's proposal, which both parties accepted on September 12, 2022, with the parties signing the settlement agreement immediately thereafter on September 13, 2022.
+MNS participated in that mediation, but did not reach a settlement with Plaintiffs at that time and returned to active litigation.
+The Court granted lass certification on February 13, 2013.
+Dkt.
+839. Then, after all fact and expert discovery was complete, the class had been certified, and all Daubert and dispositive motions were fully briefed, the parties mediated with Robert Meyer of JAMS, for a full day on February 24, 2023.
+Mr. Meyer made a mediator's proposal, which both parties accepted on March 3, 2023.
 Id.